 Joey should be weaned by 500 gm.
 Sometimes they wean themselves earlier, but be aware that a joey still drinking milk will not eat his solid food as willingly as he should.

 Now comes the hard part!
-From around 800 grams you will need to start cutting down your contact with the joey, who is now a teenager!
+At this point you will need to start cutting down your contact with the joey, who is now a teenager!
 Take his food in during daylight hours, and collect any leftovers in the morning.
 Do not leave food to sit in the aviary during the day, as this encourages vermin and ants into your aviary.
 Make sure he has access to fresh water, and keep his foliage fresh.
 Now all you need to do is watch until he is old enough to be released.

 When you are introducing solids to your joey’s diet, start with flowers from native plants.
 Native foods are always best.
 The tips from branches, new growth, have a soft feel and a nice smell.
 At first your little one will just ‘gum’ them, but eventually they will have a good munch.
 Don’t offer things like chocolate or peanut butter and toast – they are not going to find these foods growing on trees!

 All possums, like people, have individual tastes, and you will have to experiment until you find what your joey will eat.
 Sometimes they refuse a food when they are little, then love it when they are older!

 Most native plants/foliage is suitable to offer but try some of these:

 E. tereticornis (Forest Red Gum)